Kardashians Approve Of Kendall Jenner’s Pepsi Commercial? People Are Wondering How Kris Jenner Let This Happen

 Meanwhile, Kris Jenner is left to deal with the damage control of the Pepsi advertisement backlash.

 Kendall Jenner’s reputation has been flawless since her career began.
-The reality star and supermodel has landed amazing designer brand deals, has walked in countless runway shows, and maintains an artsy, nice girl on Instagram.
+The reality star and supermodel has landed amazing designer brand deals, has walked in countless runway shows, and maintains an artsy, nice girl image on Instagram.

 A post shared by Kendall (@kendalljenner) on

 No one from the Kardashian/Jenner clan has spoken out yet about the Pepsi advertisement scandal.
-Until then, the reasons as to why the “momager” let her supermodel daughter Kendall go through with this endorsement deal will go unknown!
+Until then, the reasons as to why the “momager” let her supermodel daughter Kendall go through with this endorsement deal will go unknown.

 Why do you think Kris Jenner or any of the Kardashian sisters didn’t stop Kendall from participating in this protest-themed Pepsi ad?
-Let us know in the comments section below!
+Let us know in the comments section below.

 [Featured Image by Jacopo Raule/Stringer/Getty Images]